ghall15/fiscalhistory/webpage/government_budget_constraint.rst

      4. Other

-Othere includes ..., and is small.
+Other includes ..., and is small.

 The Revolutionary and Continental Accounts
 -------------------------------------------